Skip to main content

 Dreamflow makes it easy to integrate Supabase into your app with a guided, step-by-step setup.
 This process connects your project to Supabase, sets up a database, generates client code, and deploys schemas, all without manual setup.

-The first step is to connect Dreamflow with your Supabase account and set up a project.
+The first step is to connect Dreamflow with your Supabase account so it can create new Supabase projects or link to existing ones.

-• A new project is provisioned in Supabase with a Project Name, Project ID, API URL, and Anon Key.
+• Dreamflow provisions a new project in Supabase, generating a Project Name, Project ID, API URL, and Anon Key.

-• These details are securely linked back to your Dreamflow project so you can start building right away.
+• All credentials are securely linked to your Dreamflow project, allowing you to start building immediately.

 This setup may take a few minutes while Dreamflow provisions the resources and configures your database.